CachyOS/linux-cachyos/README.md

 ```

 ## Check CPU compatibility
-If you want to add our repositories manually, you must check the compatibility of the CPU with cachyos repositories.
+If you want to add our repositories , you must check the compatibility of the CPU with cachyos repositories.
 > If you are using the script above to add cachyos repositories, you can skip the check.

 #### 1. Check support by running the following the command